CatBlock/catblock/BUILDING.md

 ### Examples

 #### Creating a packed extension
-Here is an example, how to build CatBlock for _Google Chrome_ as a _packed_ .crx extension.
+Here is an example, how to build CatBlock for _Google Chrome_ as a _packed_ extension.
 Just run the following command in the project directory:

 ``` python3 tools/make_release.py -b chrome -ext browser```